 Before the internet it was fanzines that were forerunners in the underground culture scene.
 With compiled contents made up from an editor and several contributors, regular issues were and still are distributed around local communities.
 These would breed micro-cultures in the way their peer selected authorship would remain fairly stable and the readership would enjoy the continuity of style.
 As the reach grew for fanzines, as more copies were printed off, the readership would grow and if they were lucky, things would take off.
 Now, with blogging, the copies printed isn't relevant.
 Anyone with a printer can print a blog page if they want to, for private non-commercial use it is absolutely legal, and so the institutions that media creates have grown to larger magnitudes.

-The underground media scene often resides in shoe string budget blogs (much like this one) and when dedicated and thought out sites are produced, the readership respects the work put in, enjoys the message and vibe, and feels similarity to the topics being talked about.
+The underground media scene often resides in shoe string budget blogs and when dedicated and thought out sites are produced, the readership respects the work put in, enjoys the message and vibe, and feels similarity to the topics being talked about.
 Art, music, writing, fashion, and all sorts of other things make the talking points, even celebrity gossip can hit alternative subculture, and as long as the topics don't nod along with the things "all the other stuff" is talking about, it remains safe and dry on the other side of the societal lake.

 So it doesn't really matter if it's a public place that caters for a scene or a particular interest, or an online community of like-minded thinkers, or even a paper and binding community of readers and writers who contribute to the fanzine movement that still enjoys popularity today.
 The energy put into fuelling the experience with a continual influx of fresh ideas along with the flow of everything that matters to the crowd, institutions can thrive.
 Once a community establishes itself and becomes an institution, where the self sustaining community of like-minded individuals remains continuous and evolving along with the community as a whole, the scene is well grown and has become part of culture.